aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

 ## Configure integration using Aiven CLI

-To configure integration using Aiven CLI, follow these steps:
+To configure integration using Aiven CLI:

 ### Step 1: Create or use an Aiven for Apache Flink service